-Information literacy instruction is offered by two departments: Reference and Instruction and Archives and Special Collections (A&SC).
-Instruction is offered online and in person.
-In-person instruction is offered Monday through Friday, excluding the first week of classes and the last two weeks of classes each semester.
-Information literacy skills are one of the key building blocks for student success.
+Information literacy instruction is offered by two departments: Reference and Instruction and Archives and Special Collections.
+It is available online and in person.
+In-person instruction is offered Monday through Friday, excluding the first week and the last two weeks of classes each semester.
 The following provides an overview of LMU's library instruction program, including policies, procedures, and resources for faculty and students.

 Reference and Instruction Department

 The Reference and Instruction Department offers comprehensive research support that empowers students to question, learn, and grow in confidence and academic success.
 We provide expert assistance navigating the wide range of resources available in the library through a variety of mediums, including in-person consultations and a 24/7 chat service.
 Library instruction sessions teach classes to locate, evaluate, and use information ethically, while personalized research assistance helps students master the (sometimes murky) research process at their point of need.
 Librarians are also committed to supporting the work of faculty both as teachers and researchers through collaborations that enhance access to high quality resources for scholarly inquiry and investigation.
 The Reference and Instruction Department is committed to the continued growth and success of the entire LMU community by fostering information literacy and academic research skills for LMU and beyond.

 Guidelines have been developed to provide students with the most effective learning experience.
 For library instruction to be effective, it must be tied to a class assignment.
 This gives students the motivation and opportunity to apply what they have learned.
 To give our librarian instructors enough time to schedule and prepare for the class, we ask that classroom instructors do the following:

 - Request library instruction sessions at least two weeks in advance.